google/libprotobuf-mutator/README.md

 ## Overview
 libprotobuf-mutator is the library to randomly mutate protobuffers.
-The main purpose of this library is to use is together with guided fuzzing engines, such as [libFuzzer](http://libfuzzer.info).
+The main purpose of this library is to use it together with guided fuzzing engines, such as [libFuzzer](http://libfuzzer.info).

 ## Quick start on Debian/Ubuntu